Dulon18/API-Authentication-using-Laravel-Sanctum/README.md

 Laravel Sanctum provides a featherweight authentication system for SPAs (single page applications), mobile applications, and simple, token based APIs.
 Sanctum allows each user of your application to generate multiple API tokens for their account.
 These tokens may be granted abilities / scopes which specify which actions the tokens are allowed to perform.

+First, Sanctum is a simple package you may use to issue API tokens to your users without the complication of OAuth.
+This feature is inspired by GitHub and other applications which issue "personal access tokens".
+For example, imagine the "account settings" of your application has a screen where a user may generate an API token for their account.
+You may use Sanctum to generate and manage those tokens.
+These tokens typically have a very long expiration time (years), but may be manually revoked by the user anytime.